Skip to content

 3. Your Google Search Console profile is a goldmine of data.
 You can find FAQs that are too obscure for keyword research tools by running a regex search with the expression: (who | what | when | where | why | how).
 A general browse through all your search queries can also turn up some FAQs that don’t use question words.
 Keep in mind that GSC data will only show you queries that you’re already ranking for in some way.

 4. Audience research tool SparkToro can return a sizeable number of FAQs.
 Do note that many of them will already be identified by your keyword research tool.
+(At the time of writing, SparkToro is only available for US, UK, and Canadian audiences.)

-6. As someone who’s intimately familiar with your buyers, you might be surprised how well you can anticipate their questions.
+5. As someone who’s intimately familiar with your buyers, you might be surprised how well you can anticipate their questions.
 Try running a solo brainstorming session or writing down FAQs whenever they come to mind.

 2. Don’t Avoid Hard FAQs